New Employee Guide

 We encourage faculty, staff, students, and all members of the Stockton community to become familiar with the university’s policies and procedures to enrich understanding of the institution’s expectations and improve overall productivity.

-The Department of Risk Management/ Environment/Health/Safety serves Stockton University by eliminating and/or reducing risk to our most valuable resources, our students, visitors, employees, community, and property.
-The Department’s purpose is to integrate risk management into University governance and operations to engage a harmonized approach.
+The Office of Environment, Health, & Safety serves Stockton University by eliminating and/or reducing risk to our most valuable resources, our students, visitors, employees, community, and property.

 On this page you will find information on Right to Know (RTK), the Hazard Communication Standard/Globally Harmonized System (HCS/GHS), Bloodborne Pathogens programs, the University's policy and procedure for the protection of minors, as well as additional safety programs and trainings that may be required depending on your job role.